dmorris0/python_intro/Chapter_04_Strings_and_Indexing.md

-# Chapter 4 Strings and Indexing
+# Chapter 4: Strings and Indexing

+The object `"Hello friend"` is a string which you can confirm:

 ```python
 >>> type("Hello friend")
 <class 'str'>
 ```

-* Stings defined using single or double quotes
+* Stings are defined using single or double quotes
 * Can place single quotes inside double quotes and vice versa
 ```python
 >>> a = 'Melinda said "Hello!"'
 >>> print(a)
 Melinda said "Hello!"
 ```
-* Strings can be concatenated
+* Strings can be concatenated with a `+`
 ```python
 >>> b = "Now goodbye"
 >>> c = a + b     # + sign concatenates two strings